MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api_environments.md

-      "ringName": string, // Name of the environment's logical ring group (such as  Prod, Preview) "appInsightsKey": string // The environment's key for Azure Application Insights "SoftDeletedOn": datetime // The time at which the environment was soft deleted "DeleteReason": string // The reason why the environment was deleted "AppSourceAppsUpdateCadence": string // The cadence at which installed AppSource Apps are automatically updated with environment updates
+      "ringName": string, // Name of the environment's logical ring group (such as  Prod, Preview) "appInsightsKey": string // The environment's key for Azure Application Insights "SoftDeletedOn": datetime // The time at which the environment was soft deleted "HardDeletePendingOn": datetime // The time at which the environment will be permanently deleted "DeleteReason": string // The reason why the environment was deleted "AppSourceAppsUpdateCadence": string // The cadence at which installed AppSource Apps are automatically updated with environment updates
     }